Raiden502/In-Memory-Mapper/README.md

 # ReplQ-Database

-A Custom in database library which supports orm, models, and peristant database designed in python and flask.
+A Custom database library which supports orm, models, and peristant database designed in python and flask.

 ## Notice
-This is a work in progress and is not ready to serve any purposes, designed to learn, understand the create a high level abstraction for designed orm based db.
+This is a work in progress and is not ready to serve any purposes.
+Designed to learn, understand.how to create a high level abstraction for designed orm based db.

 ## Samples